You know what they say about your 30s…

 Choosing a Life Insurance Term Length

-Term life insurance is a simple product to research and buy.
+Term vs whole life insurance are simple products to research and buy.
 Beyond selecting a coverage amount that works, you need to decide how long you want your policy to last.

 Fortunately, you have plenty of options available to you, especially in your 30s.
 You can buy term life insurance coverage for 10, 15, 20, or 30 years depending on your needs.
 While longer policies tend to cost more each month, they do offer a longer span of coverage that may bring even more peace of mind.
 For example, a longer term length could help cover your 30-year mortgage or until the kids are projected to finish school.